How to Pack Tools for Moving

 Similar to other rooms in your house, you have to make a selection of the garage items you really need to take with you.
 If your things are in good shape, you can sell them at a sale, donate to charity, or even ask your neighbors if they can make use of them.
-We advise you to sort the pieces first in several groups such as “sale,” “carry,” “donate,” and then proceed as planned.
+We advise you to sort the pieces first in several groups such as “sale,” “carry,” “unwanted items to donate,” and then proceed as planned.
 Moving is a great opportunity to free your home of unnecessary things, especially if you’re moving into a smaller home or you want to reduce costs when moving.
 You will have less stuff to move and more money in your pockets so keep that in mind when house-hunting.
 On the other hand, if you own something expensive and you want to insure it, consider creating a photo inventory for moving insurance.

 Labeling may seem trivial, but it will prove to be crucial in the long run.
 So do not forget to get markers and label all the boxes according to their contents.
 Write short and informative inscriptions such as “garage,” but also warnings such as “fragile” for breakables and glassware, or “up” and “down” if needed.
 Label the boxes you are going to donate as well.

 Once you have finished sorting and packing items and your home is free of the bulky things, you need to take care of all the liquids you keep there for various purposes, such as gas, oils, fertilizers, pesticides, paint, cleaning supplies and other chemicals.
 They need to be disposed of in a proper and safe manner, as prescribed by the law.
 They cannot be transported in trucks as they are flammable.

 One of the best packing tips you can get to avoid moving stress is to start early.
 We recommend that you start packing these things first, as they are usually bulky and heavy.
 And once you clear your garage, it can serve as a transit area for other boxes from the house.